SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 #### STANDARD FREE STRIKES

-Every hero has two standard free strikes available to them.
+Every hero has two standard [[Free Strike|free strikes]] available to them.
 Your class might give you additional [[Free Strike|free strike]] options, and your kit can improve the standard options (see Kits).

 A melee weapon [[Free Strike|free strike]] is a melee attack made with an unarmed strike or an improvised weapon.
 A ranged weapon [[Free Strike|free strike]] is a ranged attack made with an improvised weapon.
 At the Director’s discretion, the damage type of an improvised weapon can change based on the object used.
 For example, if you use a burning torch as an improvised weapon, it could deal fire damage.